ken107/databind-js/README.md

 }
 ```

 Then you can load your components as follows.
-Note that as you load each template, you add a _bind-context_ directive that creates an instance of the class with the same name, and use it as the template's code behind.
+As you load each template, you add a _bind-context_ directive that instantiates the controller and set it as the context (`this`) of the template.
 ```javascript
 //load components
 dataBinder.templateInheritsData = false;